shoeffner/mthesis/src/models_and_methods.md

 @Frischholz2018 lists 15 +FOSS libraries providing some sort of face detection, and additional lists of websites and commercial software.
-One method is to use [OpenCV's](https://opencv.org) pre-trained classifiers, which perform a variant of Haar feature detection using AdaBoost (Based on @Viola2001).
+One method is to use [OpenCV's](https://opencv.org) pre-trained classifiers, which perform a variant of Haar feature detection using AdaBoost [@Viola2001].
 But this method, albeit popular, only finds face and eye boundaries. @King2014 released a face detector in [Dlib](https://dlib.net) which uses five +HoG models and +MMOD [@King2015].
 While outperforming OpenCV with a much lower false alarm